Why Won’t My Door Latch? A Homeowner’s Guide to Fixing a Stubborn Door

 To check the latch, remove the door handle or knob (usually just a couple of screws on the inside of the door).
 Pull out the latch assembly and inspect it.
 Is the bolt moving smoothly when you turn the knob?
 If it’s sticky or doesn’t extend fully, the internal spring might be broken or gunked up with dirt.

 Try cleaning the latch with a bit of WD-40 or a similar lubricant.
 Spray it into the mechanism, work the bolt back and forth, and wipe away any excess.
 If that doesn’t help, the latch might be damaged and need replacing.
-Take the old latch to a hardware store to find an exact match.
-Installing a new one is simple—just slide it into the door, secure it with screws, and reattach the handle.
+Take the old latch to a hardware store, or see our guide to removing a stuck door latch for getting the old one out cleanly.
+Installing a new one is simple—just slide it into the door, secure it with the included screws, and reattach the handle.

 Incorrect Latch or Strike Plate Size